 The most obvious changes to the Toyota Hilux GR Sport are the GR-specific aero kit package, black wheels, side mirrors, and of course, Toyota Gazoo Racing black and red stickers.
 In the 4WD variant, the black rims are 18-inch items wrapped with regular highway-terrain tyres in 265/60R18 size.

-The aero kit on the 4WD variant is also more extensive; with a tasteful black-and-body-coloured grille that has ‘TOYOTA’ spelled out like the Land Cruiser GR Sport, side steps, a sports bar in the cargo bed as well as body-coloured wheel arches.
+The aero kit on the 4WD variant is also more extensive; with a tasteful black-and-body-coloured grille that has ‘TOYOTA’ spelt out like the Land Cruiser GR Sport, side steps, a sports bar in the cargo bed as well as body-coloured wheel arches.

 The sportier-looking Hilux GR Sport Lo-Floor 2WD has simpler front and corner aero kits, side skirts and comes with much smaller but relatively sportier 215/55R17 Bridgestone Turanza T005A tyres that are also fitted on the Toyota Innova.